zzy1993/mission_impossible/README.md

 ### Create getpinfo():

-You'll need one new system call for this project: int getpinfo(struct pstat *) .
+We'll need one new system call for this project: int getpinfo(struct pstat \*).
 This routine returns some basic information about each process: its process ID, how many times it has been chosen to run, and which queue it is currently on (0, 1, 2, or 3).
-To do this, you will need to fill in the pstat structure as defined here: here.
+To do this, we fill in the pstat structure as defined here: here.
 Do not change the names of the fields in pstat.h

 ### Make a graph:

-You should make a graph that shows some timelines of processes running with your scheduler, including which queue each process is on, and how much CPU they received.
-To obtain the info for your graph, you should use the getpinfo() system call.
+We made a graph that shows some timelines of processes running with scheduler, including which queue each process is on, and how much CPU they received.
+To obtain the info for graph, we should use the getpinfo() system call.
 Make up a workload (or set of workloads) that vary how long each process uses the CPU before voluntarily relinquishing the CPU (e.g., by calling sleep()).
 Think about what types of workloads will show interesting and useful results.
-Use the graphs to prove to us that your scheduler is working as desired.
+Use the graphs to prove to us that scheduler is working as desired.